pokvful/OOSE-Project-Backend/README.md

 # OOSE-Project-Backend

-Backend for management application, developed during project period in my second school year of the HAN.
+Backend for a management application, developed during project period in my second school year of the HAN.

 ## Containers